 Proton-GE

-Proton-GE is a custom flavor of Proton created by GloriousEggroll (hence the GE); it includes customizations that Valve’s Proton does not, such as the following.
+Proton-GE is a custom flavor of Proton created by GloriousEggroll (hence the GE); it includes features that Valve’s Proton does not, such as:

 - Additional media foundation patches for better video playback support